Using crowdsourcing to make wine label history searchable and accessible

 Experience the Outcome

-Though the crowdsourcing application has come to an end, you can experience the outcome of this project by exploring the Amerine Wine Label collection available on the UC Davis Digital Collections website.
-The transcriptions derived from this project help drive the search capabilities of these labels.
+Though the crowdsourcing project has concluded, you can experience its results by exploring the Amerine Wine Label collection on the UC Davis Digital Collections website.
+The transcriptions derived from this project help drive the current site’s capabilities to search these labels.